MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 For the scenario that you've decided to build, choose the components that you'll need to use to meet the site's business objectives.
 We recommend creating a rapid prototype and granting access to your key stakeholders.
 This provides a substantive framework for further discussions and revisions of the design.

-At this stage, we recommend that you involve your help desk so that the are prepared to answer questions once the site rolls out to a larger audience.
+At this stage, we recommend that you involve your help desk so that they are prepared to answer questions once the site rolls out to a larger audience.

 For best practices for launching an intranet site, review [Creating and launching a healthy SharePoint portal](portal-health.md).